 Interested in learning more about the course or delivering this course at your university?
 Facilitator packets, train the trainer materials, and resources for marketing and evaluating the workshop are available.
 Contact Thi at [email protected].

-This course is provided at no cost to graduate students and postdocs thanks to funding by a Career Guidance for Trainees award from the Burroughs Wellcome Fund.
+This course was developed thanks to funding by a Career Guidance for Trainees award from the Burroughs Wellcome Fund.